-- In a second procedure at Dental Restorative Group, your doctor will expose the implants.
+- In a second procedure at Dental Restorative Group in Belmont, Cambridge, and Greater Boston, your doctor will expose the implants.
 A few weeks later, the doctor will attach metal posts (abutments) to the implants and take an impression of your gums.
 You will also receive temporary crowns or a temporary bridge.

 - Our practice will use the impression to fabricate your permanent crowns / bridge.
 Your doctor will place and test them in a follow-up visit and make any necessary adjustments.